Current News and Collaborations (last updated 2 July, 2008)

 Namyi collection online

 The 5,000 Namyi speak a Qiangic language, are classified as Tibetan, and mostly live in Liangshan Yi Autonomous Prefecture, Sichuan Province, PR China.
 11 audio clips have been uploaded and are hosted by Digital Himalaya.
-Please click here to visit the page containing the downloadable audio files.

 (July 2008)